|1. Registration||2. Period of Study||3. Temporary Withdrawal|

 5.6.1 The examiners shall each prepare anindependent report on the submission, which shall contain one of the following decisions:

-5.6.2 If there is no agreement on a decision, the SPRC shall arrange for an additional external examiner to be appointed following the procedures set out in regulation 5.5, and the majority decision shall prevail.
+5.6.2 If there is no agreement on a decision, the SPRC shall arrange for an additional external examiner to be appointed following the procedures set out in 5.5, and the majority decision shall prevail.
 The decision of the examiners shall be final.

 5.6.3 Where the examiners’ decision is that no degree be awarded, individuals may reapply for candidature on one more occasion, after a minimum period of two years has elapsed.

 5.6.4 If the Board of Examiners wishes to depart in any way from the normal examination procedures, the SPRC Chair shall seek permission from the Director of Academic and Student Affairs.